 - retroactive destruction of the divisional requests resulting from this request since this request did not exist on the day of filing of the divisional request (which would be contrary to the principle of & #8217; independence of requests);

 - retroactive destruction of transformations.

 Thus, in the opinion of the Grand Chamber, non-payment of designation fees can not have retroactive effect on the designated country lists (point 6 of the reasons).

-The Grand Chamber notes that there are mechanisms for extension of time (R85 CBE73).
-Nevertheless,a non-designation does not take effect at the end of the extended periodbut at the end of the "normal" period (point 7.2 of the reasons)!
+The Grand Chamber notes that & #8217; there are mechanisms for time extensions (R85 CBE73).
+Nevertheless,a non-designation does not take effect at the end of the extended period, but at the end of the & #8220; normal & #8221; (point 7.2 of the reasons)!

 Chapter 64.
 G1 / 99 - Exceptions to the principle of no reformatio in pejus